 Private citizens don’t have to prove actual malice, only that the statements under review were negligent.
 Meaning, “reasonable care” wasn’t taken by the defendant to find out if the statements were false.

 Texas also has a defamation charge known as “defamation per se.”
-It refers to some statements that anyone would or should know are likely to injure a person’s reputation.
-These statements include charging that someone has a sexually transmitted disease or is engaging in sexual activity outside of marriage or is a child abuser.
+It refers to some statements that anyone would, or should, know are likely to injure a person’s reputation.
+These statements include accusations of moral turpitude, criminality, or allegations involving a loathsome disease.

 In March 2013, legislators debated a change in Texas defamation law.
 Proponents of the bill wanted to reduce the number of costly slander and libel cases.
 The bill proposed a three step process.